salesforce/eslint-plugin-lwc/docs/rules/no-unexpected-wire-adapter-usages.md

 ## Enforce wire adapters to be used with `wire` decorator (no-unexpected-wire-adapter-usages)

-This rule offers a way to enforce that wire adapters are using along with `wire` decorator.
-This prevents for example wire adapter: imperative invocation, reassignment, ...
+This rule offers a way to enforce that wire adapters are only used in the `wire` decorator.
+It prevents imperative invocation, reassignment, and so on.

 ### Rule details

-This rule can be configured as followed:
+This rule can be configured as follows:

 ```js
 {